sinceresu/pypraat/Readme.md

     *   b : go to last item；
     *   s : add a new time interval edge；
     *   d : delete a time interval；
-    *   r  : backtrack an operation 。
+    *   r  : backtrack an operation .
+    *   a  : bypass/ undo bypass.

 ## To Do